Instant Pot Rice and Beans - With Dried Beans

 Instructions

-• Turn the Instant Pot to saute by hitting the saute function, add in oil, and let heat briefly.
-Once heated, add in the minced onions and diced peppers and saute for 2-3 minutes until they are just beginning to soften up.
-Add in garlic and saute for 30 seconds longer.
+• Turn the Instant Pot to saute by hitting the saute function, add ½ tablespoon extra virgin olive oil, and let heat briefly.
+Once heated, add in 1 small yellow onion (minced) and 1 medium yellow, green, or red bell pepper (diced) and saute for 2-3 minutes until they are just beginning to soften up.
+Add 1 teaspoon minced garlic and saute for 30 seconds longer.
 Turn off the saute function by hitting cancel.
 (Feel free to skip this step if you are not wanting to add peppers or onions to the recipe.)

 Inner pot with red pepper and onions sauteed in a bit of oil.

-• Add in ½ cup of water and be sure to scrape up any browned bits off the bottom of the inner pot.
+• Add in 2 cups low-sodium or salt-free chicken or vegetable broth and be sure to scrape up any browned bits off the bottom of the inner pot.
+Stir in 3 cups water.

 Top down view of instant pot after deglazing pan with water.